viamrobotics/docs/docs/components/power-sensor/_index.md

 **Returns:**

 - `float64`: The measurement of the power, represented as a 64-bit float number.
 - `error`: Report any errors that might occur during operation.
-Successful operation will be `nil`.
+For a successful operation, `error` returns `nil`.

 For more information, see the [Go SDK Docs](https://pkg.go.dev/go.viam.com/rdk/components/powersensor#PowerSensor).